upbound/docs/content/core-concepts/python/models.md

 Upbound Official Providers and some other packages include [Pydantic models](https://docs.pydantic.dev/latest/concepts/models/) for their resources.
-These models enable in-line documentation, linting, autocompletion, and other features from the VSCode Python extension when working with Crossplane resources in embedded Python functions.
+These models enable in-line documentation, linting, autocompletion, and other features from the Visual Studio Code Python extension when working with Crossplane resources in embedded Python functions.

 <!-- vale Microsoft.Auto = NO -->